 All of our positions require a cover letter.
 In the cover letter, we encourage you to elaborate on your relevant achievements and describe your interest in the position.

 We appreciate your interest in Urban Labs and look forward to reviewing your application.
 Due to the high-volume of applications that we receive, although we try, we may not be able to respond to all individual inquires.
-However, we will reach out to all applicants at the appropriate stage in the hiring process.

 Urban Labs is a rapidly growing organization.
 If you do not see an opening at this time and would like to be considered for future opportunities, please send your resume and a general cover letter to firstname.lastname@example.org.
 In the cover letter, please reference the type of position you are interested in.
 We also encourage you to check this Careers page for a list of current openings and submit an application to the University of Chicago Workday job board as new opportunities arise.
 If your qualifications are a strong match for an opportunity, we will reach out to discuss your background and interests.